Frequently Asked Questions

 For cover-up work, please include photos and measurements of the tattoo you want covering

-We will reply within a week or two with ideas or any other queries we might have.
-Consultation could be done either via email, Zoom, telephone, or in the studio, depending on your preference.
+We endeavour to reply within 24 hours although during busy times and weekends it might take a while longer.
+For last minute appointments, best to message or give us a call.
+Consultation could be done either via email, Zoom, telephone, or in the studio which we prefer, however the choice is yours.
 Appointment and preparation work will only be undertaken upon receipt of a deposit (which will depend on how long you book in for).
 Deposits will roll over until, on the last session, it will be deducted from the final amount.

 Rough Sketch Before Booking-in